kaltenburger/gender_graph_code/README.md

             - c_add_health_script* and c_facebook_script*: runs a script across the population of networks to compute homophily/monophily metrics and majority vote performance
             - d_All -- process all FB100 Schools and Add Health Schools.ipynb: reproduces population figures in main paper and SI corresponding to the script results that were run in c_*.

-### Documentation

-This repository contains all the correponding code to replicate the figures in "Bias and variance in the social structure of gender".
-We provide links to the datasets (Facebook100 and AddHealth) in the data sub-folder.

 ### Authors
 * Kristen M. Altenburger, kaltenb@stanford.edu